TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/47 - 2 Corinthians/2 Corinthians 2/2 Corinthians 2.9.md

 ---

-For to this end also did I write, that I might know the proof of you, whether ye are obedient in all things.
+For to this end I also wrote, that I might know the proof of you, whether you are obedient in all things.